 Early in the morning we head to Los Bancos to see Long-wattled Umbrellabird, still found in reasonable numbers here at the Luis Agila property.
-The birds fly from tree to tree searching for insects or fruit, and we watch for males inflating their long wattle, another unique experience in this fabulous place.
+These fabulous birds fly from tree to tree searching for insects or fruit and if lucky, we might see the males inflating their long wattle.

 We set off early to witness one of the most amazing birding experiences - the Cock-of-the-Rock lek.
 The males make bizarre sounds, flip about acrobatically, and display to the watching females.
 Here at the famous Paz de las Aves Refuge, we may also be treated to exceptional views of Giant, Ochre-bellied, Moustached and Yellow-breasted Antpittas.
 We also visit the feeding station with chances to see Black-chinned and Blue-winged Mountain-tanager, Toucan Barbet, Dusky Piha, Sickle-winged Guan, Crimson-rumped Toucanet and more.
 This is a memorable experience, not least because of the 'special relationship' between our host, Angel, and the antpittas, but we can't really describe it - you will have to see for yourself !
 A typical and generous breakfast is enjoyed alfresco before we return to Sachetamia Lodge and lunch, followed by a final look at the birds of the forest before afternoon transfer returning to Quito for dinner and overnight.